AdilGabdullin/pdf-to-md/silvercreek-compare-versions.md

     </tr>
     <tr>
         <th>
-            SilverCreek libraries can be added to any standard Tcl environment
+            SilverCreek libraries can be <br>added to any standard Tcl<br> environment
         </th>
         <td>✔</td>
         <td>✔</td>